w4ilun/mashery-intel-xdk-demos/mashery.hotwire/3.4.0/Readme.md

 OBTAINING THE API KEY
 ==================================================================
-Before you can begin using this app, you will need to get an API key from Klout at http://developer.hotwire.com/member/register.
+Before you can begin using this app, you will need to get an API key from Hotwire at http://developer.hotwire.com/member/register.
 This will also give you a Single Sign-On Mashery ID with access to hundreds of other APIs.